w103csh/GuppyVulkan/BUILD.md

             ..

 > The `..` parameter tells `cmake` the location of the root of the
 > repository.
-If you place your build directory someplace else, you'll need to
+If you place your build directory somewhere other than `build`,
-> specify the location of the repository root differently.
+> you'll need to specify the location of the repository root differently.

 When generating the project file, the absolute path to the [LunarG Vulkan SDK](https://vulkan.lunarg.com/) install directory must be provided.
 This can be done by setting the